 A straightforward domestic estate with complete documentation typically takes 1 to 2 months from application to the court's first response.
 Estates with overseas assets, incomplete documentation, or any dispute can take 9 months or more.

-Sources: HK Judiciary Probate Registry; Community Legal Information Centre.
+Sources: HK Judiciary Probate Registry; Community Legal Information Centre

-During that entire period, your family bears the administrative burden of gathering death certificates, identity documents, and proof of relationships, while grieving — with no access to the funds that could help them.
+During that entire period, your family bears the administrative burden of gathering death certificates, identity documents, and proof of relationships, while grieving, with no access to the funds that could help them.

-A valid will replaces the Letters of Administration process with a Grant of Probate.
+A valid Will replaces the Letters of Administration process with a Grant of Probate.
 This is simpler and faster because a named executor is already in place with a clear mandate.

 Who actually inherits your estate?